Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 6 Agustus 2025 03.31.44 UTC
+- WIB: Rabu, 6 Agustus 2025 04.30.22 UTC
-- WITA: Rabu, 6 Agustus 2025 04.31.44 UTC
+- WITA: Rabu, 6 Agustus 2025 05.30.22 UTC
-- WIT: Rabu, 6 Agustus 2025 05.31.44 UTC
+- WIT: Rabu, 6 Agustus 2025 06.30.22 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: success
+Kategori: friendship